“Loving yourself isn’t vanity. It’s sanity.” – Andre Gide

 Call it your path, destiny or journey each of us has to tread it on our own.
 Be proud of whatever little you have accomplished so far.

-Reflect on how far you have come, what situations you encounter, give yourself some credit and kindness.
+Reflect on how far you have come, what situations you encountered, give yourself some credit and kindness.

 It is inevitable you will compare yourself with others, but I would urge you here if you have to at all fall into the comparison trap use it as positive stimulation to inspire you.